ErsatzTV/ErsatzTV.org/docs/scheduling/sequential/playout.md

 ### Repeat

-**Repeat** instructions reset the current instruction index, meaning the next instruction to execute will be the first playout instruction in the YAML schedule definition.
+**Repeat** instructions reset the current instruction index, meaning the next instruction to execute will be the first playout instruction in the sequential schedule definition.

 ```yaml
 playout: